Jump down to:

 • Muscles are dumb, by the way.
 Nearly all of them only do what our brains tell them to do.
 It’s just that much of the telling has become unaware habit.
 Feldenkrais reintroduces awareness and choice.

 • Finally, we so often lie down to study because it reduces the load on the nervous system dramatically.
 Some studies show as much as 90% of our brain function is related to not falling when we’re standing.
-By doing lessons in a non-habitual orientation to gravity we have a chance to address aspects of self that were far too locked into habitual postural work to uncover new options safely.
+By doing lessons in a non-habitual orientation to gravity we have a chance to address aspects of self that were far too locked into habitual postural work to uncover new options safely while standing.

 • Our self: brain, body, consciousness, spirit if you will…it’s all operated by one nervous system.
 It functions as a whole at all times.
 We cannot separate out aspects or parts to “work on.”
 Fascinatingly, as we effect change in any sphere of the self image (Moshe Feldenkrais said the self image was composed of thinking, feeling, sensing, and acting), the others all change too.
 This leads to other applications of the method.
 Though movement is our “way in” and the primary language of the brain, Feldenkrais can lead to surprising psychological improvement.
-Many students come to stem anxiety or unlock their creativity.
+Many students come to reduce anxiety or unlock their creativity.

 • This is similarly true about different parts of our bodies.
 If you’re here because your neck hurts, don’t be too quick to tune out a lesson that seems to be about the feet.
 They’re controlled by the same electric-powered nervous system and subject to the stresses of the same body acting in the physical world.
 You may be surprised when a “foot lesson” greatly helps your neck.
 Each lesson will relate the parts to each other and the whole, and often you’ll be surprised by how and where you experience the improvement.